ewduong/ClassScheduleCreator-CSC-/README.md

-* Will update formatting alter
+* Will update formatting later

    _____      _              _       _      _____ _
   / ____|    | |            | |     | |    |_   _| |